 Stepping in leaves you no doubts about the ancient origins of the rock and it is easy to believe the legend that says that this is the location where St Patrick converted to Christianity the then Kings of Munster!
 The rock is enclosed by high walls and it is made of a gothic cathedral, a chapel and a complete round tower.

-Top 5 Castles to visit in Ireland – Trim Castle
+Best castles in Ireland – Trim Castle

 I couldn’t conclude this list without mentioning Trim castle.
 Trim is recognised across the world as the backdrop of Mel Gibson’s Braveheart.
 It is easy to understand the choice of Trim as the location for such an epic drama.
 The castle very much embodies the image of the medieval castle as we know it from Celtic tales and legends and sits with regal might amidst green, windswept lawns.